 To make a diagnosis, a chromosomal analysis is appropriate which is made on the peripheral lymphocytes.
 The karyotype of the patient can be examined with the karyogram.

 The differential diagnosis has to exclude tumors (e.g. gonadoblastoma, dysgerminoma).

-A hormone substitution is induced in the beginning of the puberty (approximately at the age of 12 or 13).
+A hormone substitution is induced in the beginning of puberty (approximately at the age of 12 or 13).
 Estrogens enhance the growth of the primary and secondary sexual characteristics (vagina, uterus, breast development, pubic hair) and provide prevention of osteoporosis and arteriosclerosis.
 A preparation which is used is, for example, estradiol valerate (1-2 mg).
-Gestagens should be given at least ten days a month as they trigger the menstruation.
-Hence the endometrium is transformed and not constantly stimulated which prevents the development of an endometrium carcinoma.
+Gestagens should be given at least ten days a month as they trigger menstruation; hence, the endometrium is transformed and not constantly stimulated which prevents the development of an endometrium carcinoma.

-The final height of the patients can be increased by up to 10 centimeters through the early dose of a synthetic growth hormone (hGH).
-But this should already take place in the early childhood.
+The final height of the patients can be increased by up to 10 centimeters through the early dose of a synthetic growth hormone (hGH), but this should already take place in early childhood.

-The infertility of affected women cannot be healed.
-But an egg donation can be considered when desiring to have children.
+The infertility of affected women cannot be healed, but an egg donation can be considered when there is a desire to have children.